Vinyl Siding Types and Their Benefits

 Vinyl siding has gotten quite a bad reputation over the years.
 As soon as it was first introduced on the market back in the 1950s, as a replacement for aluminum siding, which was prevalent at the time, people began realizing its downsides.

-The early vinyl siding tended to buckle, sag, crack, and fade quite easily.
-Over the years and with numerous technological and chemical improvements, vinyl siding has become increasingly more reliable and desirable by the general population.
+Early kinds of vinyl siding tended to buckle, sag, crack, and fade quite easily.
+Over the years and with numerous technological and chemical improvements, it has become increasingly more reliable and desirable by the general population.
 In fact, vinyl has gone on to become the number one favorite type of siding, with nearly a third of all homes across the US being fitted with it.

 At least as far as vinyl is concerned, horizontal siding is the most prevalent.
 This clean and simple facade may not be the most unique, but it’s timeless.
 Tastes and styles change over time, but horizontal siding will never become tacky or outdated.